Top 10 Magnesium Rich Foods for Better Sleep and Relaxation

 6. Dark Chocolate – A Sweet Way to Add Magnesium

-Besides magnesium, dark chocolate also contains antioxidants and can help improve mood by increasing serotonin levels.
+Besides magnesium, dark chocolate contains antioxidants that can help improve your mood by increasing serotonin levels (https://www.pragmaticnutritionist.com/post/how-to-increase-serotonin-with-food).

 How to Eat: Enjoy a small piece of dark chocolate as dessert after dinner.